Old Natchez Trace segments listed on the National Register of Historic Places: Old Natchez Trace (132-3T)

 The presence of the Natchez Road figured in the May 1, 1863 Battle of Port Gibson.
 In that battle, Union forces under General Ulysses S. Grant's command, having crossed from the Louisiana side of the Mississippi, below Vicksburg, fought their way through a determined resistance by Confederate forces which at first bottled them up.
 The Natchez Road was not located by the Union forces early in the battle.
 Confederate General Bowen was concerned throughout the day's battle that Union forces would locate the Natchez Road and march directly upon Port Gibson, around Bowen's flank.
 Bowen committed forces to attack the much larger Union forces in order to prevent them from finding it.
 Eventually increasing numbers of Union troops threatened to overwhelm the Confederate forces and retreat was ordered, apparently without any flanking action along the Natchez Road taking place.
 The Union troops occupied Port Gibson on May 2.

 Old Natchez Trace (170-30)

 Old Natchez Trace (170-30), a 0.4 acre area listed in 1976.
 It preserves two separate remnants of the old Trace near milepost 104.5 and includes the site of Brashears' Stand, an inn operated by Turner Brashears from 1806 on.
 It is located just outside the eastern city limits of Ridgeland, Mississippi.
+After 1850 it was known as King's Inn.